marcos-abreu/monaco/docs/modules/monaco-local.md

 Forcing Cached Data only
 ----

-In some cases you might want the `fetch` calls to use only the local stored data, and never send a server request even if the data is not available.
-In this cases you can use the `localOnly` property
+In some cases you might want to work with local data only, basically not hiting the server whenever a feching collection data, in this case you can use the `localOnly` property.
+This property can be set per collection definition or per `fetch` call, whichever is more appropriate for your logic.

     ...
     users.fetch({
+        ...
         localOnly : true
     });